BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 of Laban thy mother's brother.

-28:3 And God Almighty bless thee, and make the fruitful, and multiply thee, that thou mayest be a multitude of people;
+28:3 And God Almighty bless thee, and make the fruitful, and multiply thee, that thou mayest be a multitude of people; 28:4 And give thee the blessing of Abraham, to thee, and to thy seed with thee; that thou mayest inherit the land wherein thou art a stranger, which God gave unto Abraham.

+28:5 And Isaac sent away Jacob: and he went to Pandanaram unto Laban, son of Bethuel the Syrian, the brother of Rebekah, Jacob's and Esau's mother.